Pioverpie/privatebin-api/README.rst

    True
    >>> delete_response = privatebinapi.delete(send_response["full_url"], send_response["deletetoken"])

-Each function returns a modified version of the JSON received from the PrivateBin host.
+Each function returns a modified version of the JSON received from the PrivateBin instance.

 All parameters shown in the docs below are optional and may be combined in any way.